FX Sudirman

 fX Sudirman previously known as Lifestyle X'nter (fX), is a shopping mall in Jakarta, Indonesia.
 The mall is spread across the first eight floors of the building and includes fashion, food, beauty, entertainment, and business meeting facilities.
 It stands on land operated by the Gelora Bung Karno Complex Management Center, which also operates the nearby Gelora Bung Karno Sports Complex.

-The building also contains apartments above the mall level 8, including hotel accommodation by Harris Hotel.
+The building also contains apartments above the eighth level of the mall, including hotel accommodation by Harris Hotel.
 The tenth floor contains a gym, pool, and tennis court.
 The complex, along with the mall and apartment tower, was known as Sudirman Place from 2006 to 2008.
-The apartment tower is 213 meters tall and one of the tallest apartment towers in Jakarta.
+The apartment tower is 213 m tall and one of the tallest apartment towers in Jakarta.
 The apartment tower was known as The Pinnacle from 2006 to 2008 and is now named FX Residence.